openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

   --imgpath \

 ```

+### Run Tests

+Necessary unit tests has been provided in the tests directory.
+The sample dataset to be used in the tests can be downloaded from [here](https://drive.google.com/drive/folders/1aAZvdST531WUQIbKxSedifv8WfM3Wbqm?usp=sharing).

 ## **Acknowledgement**
 This work is undertaken as part of Intel India Grand Challenge 2016 Project MIRIAD: Many Incarnations of Screening of Radiology for High Throughput Disease Screening via Multiple Instance Reinforcement Learning with Adversarial Deep Neural Networks, sponsored by Intel Technology India Pvt.
 Ltd., Bangalore, India.